Following In The Footsteps Of Inverness’ Famous Citizens

 Karen Gillian: Just What The Doctor Ordered

 Born in 1987 in Inverness, Karen Gillian shot to fame as the famous Dr Who’s assistant.
-Throughout her short, but successful career, she has worked as a model and appeared in a number of television roles before securing her place as the faithful sidekick to the world’s favourite Doctor.
-With her natural beauty and a bright career ahead of her, she’s well on her way to putting the beauty of Inverness on the map.
+In her early career, she worked as a model and appeared in a number of television roles.
+Before securing her place as the faithful sidekick to the world’s favourite Doctor.
+Now she’s a Hollywood star.
+Appearing as in movies such as Guardians of the Galaxy and The Avengers as well as performing on Broadway.

 Nessie: Another Monster Celebrity

 Without a doubt, the Loch Ness Monster is Inverness’ biggest celebrity.
 The famous beast was first spotted in 565 AD when a “water beast” attacked one of St Columba’s followers in the loch.
-And the fantastical Nessie has been alluding us ever since.
-But if you’re looking for things to do in Inverness, don’t let that put you off a Nessie exploration of your own.
-New sightings of the water beast are always being recorded, and Inverness’ biggest celebrity has been beckoning explorers near and far to Loch Ness’ impressive shores for centuries.
+But it was the 1930s when the Nessie legend really took off and she has been beckoning monster hunters to Loch Ness ever since.
+Find out more about Inverness’ biggest celebrity at the Loch Ness Centre and Exhibition in Drumnadrochit or look out for Nessie on a Loch Ness Cruise.